Space Emperor God Sigma: God Sigma

 The completed giant robot formed when the Kuuraioh, Kaimeioh, and Rikushin'oh combine with the Big-Wing.

 With the command "Sigma Formation", the three robots form a triangle, and when they shout "Trinity Charge", the Big-Wing flies to them and combines.
 Two separate combination scenes exist in the anime - one during the beginning, and one from the middle onwards.

 Its total height was originally stated to be 265 meters tall, but since this would cause difficulties for the actual animation, it was changed to 66 meters.
 It weighs 1200 tons, and its power source is Trinity Energy.
 It possesses the ability to cruise from Earth to Jupiter and back.
 It can be controlled by the main pilot, Toshiya, but without the other two component robots' generators to supplement his own, it's not as powerful.

-In the final episode, it and the giant mecha Gargos destroy each other.
-However, it is repaired after the war and revamped to be a single-pilot machine, and Toshiya sets off with it by himself.
+In the final episode, it and the giant mecha Gargos destroy each other, but it is repaired after the war and revamped to be a single-pilot machine, and Toshiya sets off with it by himself.